turingschool/front-end-curriculum/lessons/module-2/test-driven-development-with-webpack.md

 ```
 Iteration 2:

-- You should be able to increment the width by a provided value.
+- You should be able to increase the width by a provided value.
 ie: `box.increaseWidth(10)`
-- You should be able to increment the height of your box by a provided value
+- You should be able to increase the height of your box by a provided value
-ie: `box.incrementHeight(10)`
+ie: `box.increaseHeight(10)`
 - Refactor to allow for a single method to do both jobs
 ie: `box.increment(10, 'height')` or `box.increment(10, 'width')`
 ```